Home

 Objectives

-Students will be able to explain the reasons for the first Thanksgiving celebration.
+- Students will be able to name the two groups of people who participated in the first Thanksgiving (Wampanoag & Pilgrims).

 Standards Alignment